jphall663/gwsb_caio/README.md

-## Approved Technology, Policies, and Resources
+## Policies and Resources

 ### University

-* [Acceptable Use of IT Resources Policy](https://compliance.gwu.edu/acceptable-use-it-resources-policy) (GWU Office of Ethics, Compliance, and Risk, October 2015)
+* [Acceptable Use of IT Resources Policy](https://compliance.gwu.edu/acceptable-use-it-resources-policy) (GWU Office of Ethics, Compliance, and Risk, September 2023)
 * [Data Classification Guidelines](https://it.gwu.edu/data-classification-guide) (GWU IT)
 * [Generative Artificial Intelligence](https://it.gwu.edu/gen-ai) (GWU IT)
   * [AI Guidance and Best Practices](https://it.gwu.edu/ai-guidance-and-best-practices) (GWU IT, in alignment with GWU acceptable use, code of ethical conduct, cyber risk, identity and access management, IT, privacy, and procurement policies)